Chrysler Voyager

 The Chrysler Voyager (and the long-wheelbase Chrysler Grand Voyager) is a minivan produced by the Chrysler division of Stellantis.
 In the current lineup, it is positioned as the lower-end Chrysler minivan, having replaced the Dodge Grand Caravan in 2020, below the Chrysler Pacifica.

 The Chrysler Voyager was introduced in Europe in 1988, and was a rebadged version of the Dodge Caravan in the United States.
 It originally evolved with the Caravan, the Plymouth Voyager, and the Chrysler Town & Country.
 In the United States, the Chrysler Voyager nameplate replaced the short-wheelbase (SWB) version of the Plymouth Voyager following the folding of the Plymouth division by DaimlerChrysler AG in 2001, and was discontinued in 2003.
 The nameplate was revived for the 2021 model year following the discontinuation of the Dodge Grand Caravan after the 2020 model year, and is rebadged as the Chrysler Grand Caravan in Canada.

 In Continental Europe, the Chrysler Voyager was rebadged as the Lancia Voyager from the 2011 until 2016 model years.
 The Voyager was sold with different engines, including diesel engines, and was also available with manual transmission and a foot-operated emergency brake.
 Although now produced solely in Ontario, Canada, the Grand Voyagers were still available with diesel engines as standard.
 These diesel engines are based on a modern double overhead cam common rail design from VM Motori of Italy.
 The last European Chrysler Grand Voyagers are very similar to the 2008 and later Chrysler Town & Country vans, and were sold only in the long-wheelbase version (as in North America).
 Following the fifth generation, the Grand Voyager nameplate was discontinued in all markets.

 Together with its nameplate variants, the Chrysler minivans have ranked as the 13th bestselling automotive nameplate worldwide, with over 12 million sold.

 First generation (1988–1990)

-The Caravan was first introduced as a North American minivan for the United States and Canadian markets, sold along with the identical Plymouth Voyager, in November 1983, for the 1984 model year.
+The Dodge Caravan was first introduced as a North American minivan for the United States and Canadian markets, sold along with the identical Plymouth Voyager, in November 1983, for the 1984 model year.
 Interior trim, controls, and instrumentation were borrowed from the Chrysler K platform, and coupled with the lower floor enabled by the front-wheel-drive, the Caravan featured car-like ease of entry.
 The line was first introduced into the European market in 1988 as Dodge Caravans rebranded as Chryslers.
 Europe's Chrysler Voyager was nearly identical to the American Dodge Caravan except that the turbocharged I4 engine and the 3.3 L Chrysler EGA V6 were not available.